What Is Core Drilling?

 The top priority in planning, locating, and drilling core samples is safety.
 A smooth, finished surface may conceal conduit, utility lines, or reinforcing steel hidden below.
 The consequences of drilling through such obstructions range from minor annoyances to catastrophes.
 Whatever the result, a tragic accident could occur, or the structure may be irreparably damaged.

-A preliminary check of existing drawings, discussions with maintenance or design personnel, and alerting the local utilities protection service will address many areas of concern.
+A preliminary check of existing drawings, discussions with maintenance or design personnel, and alerting the local utility protection service will address many areas of concern.
 A variety of electronic scanning devices detect potential subsurface problems at varying levels of detail.

 - Metal detectors find most types of metals and some other materials that are close to the surface.
 Their locating precision is not high, and they may not give a good idea of what the obstruction is.

 - Rebar locators and concrete cover meters give a clear indication of the location of reinforcing steel and orientation at depths of 7 to 8in (178 to 200mm).
-Cover meters also determine the depth of concrete cover and the size of the rebar.
+Cover meters also determine the depth of the concrete cover and the size of the rebar.

 - Ground-penetrating radar (GPR) units optimized for concrete applications provide a 360° rendering of structural elements.
 Inclusions of all material types are indicated, as well as voids, at depths up to 28in (700mm).